thasup/microservices-ecommerce/README.md

 ```
 skaffold dev
 ```
-19. open a web browser enter your custom URL to see this project come to live!
+19. open a web browser enter your custom URL with `https://` to see this project come to live!

 **Running on Docker Desktop**